Covid-19 exposed so many weaknesses and strengths of the healthcare industry world over with the most important acknowledgement of “Integrated care”

 In another instance of imposed restrictions, participants described a lack of PPE early in the pandemic, and a designation of essential services that, in some cases, did not include social work; hence, access to PPE early in the pandemic was restricted particularly when in short supply.
 This left some social workers feeling at heightened risk of contracting COVID-19.

-Several participants reported personal struggle over the requirement to uphold pandemic rules and care guidelines such as enforcing the separation of families at particularly challenging times such as health crises or the end of life Although communication was viewed as central to pandemic management, decision-making and the communication of care-related decisions were viewed by some to periodically lack receptivity to the range of needs of patients and their families, as well as clinicians and their practice on the ground.
+Although communication was viewed as central to pandemic management, decision-making and the communication of care-related decisions were viewed by some to periodically lack receptivity to the range of needs of patients and their families, as well as clinicians and their practice on the ground.

 Conference seek to draw these lessons and challengers to shape conversations for more prepared Healthcare and Social Work aspects of life.